underscoreio/essential-slick/src/pages/modifying_data.md

 If we do want to get a populated `Message` back from an insert for any database, with the auto-generated `id` set, we can write a method to do that.
 It would take a message as an argument, insert it returning the `id`, and then give back a copy the message setting the `id`.
 This would emulate the `jdbc.returnInsertOther` capability.

-We don't need to write that method as Slick supports it via `into`:
+However, we don't need to write that method as Slick's `into` does the job:

 ~~~ scala
 val messagesInsertWithId =